hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

 pure; and you must remember that he who tells the history of the love of the Gopis is none else but Shuka Deva.
-The historian who records this marvellous love of the Gopis is one who was born pure, the eternally pure Shuka, the son of Vyâsa.
+The historian who records this marvellous love of the Gopis is one who was born pure, the eternally pure Shuka, the son of Vyāsa.
 So long as there its selfishness in the heart, so long is love of God impossible; it is nothing but shopkeeping:
 "I give you something; O Lord, you give me something in return"; and says the Lord, "If you do not do this, I will take good care of you when